 Safe travel between European countries

 To slow down the spread of coronavirus and protect the health and well-being of all Europeans, some travel restrictions have been necessary.
-The European Commission is doing its utmost to allow people to meet friends and family and to ensure free movement of citizens, goods and services – with full respect of health and safety measures.
+The European Commission is doing its utmost to allow people to meet friends and family, travel for work and to ensure free movement of citizens, goods and services – with full respect of health and safety measures.

 The Commission has launched initiatives to help citizens travel safely across Europe: